top of page

 Tap your Magic Band and create a virtual car to test out

+So, here's a rundown of the Test Track experience.
+You're invited to create your own virtual car for the test.
+Tap your ticket, which is actually a card, or your Magic Band.
+Create your vehicle according to your own specifications.
 When you enter the ride, tap your card/Magic Band again and your data will load into the attraction.
 Everyone in the same car will have their data, too.
 Then the ride begins.
-After the obligatory safety check (part of the attraction and for real), you're on your way.
+After the obligatory safety inspection (part of the attraction and a real safety check), you're on your way.

 Test Track Design Studio, Epcot